Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 He's very busy during the day.
 Is he?
 He's like that in real life.

 He's opening restaurants and hotels around the world, and he's a very successful person.
-Nobu.
+No boo.

 Is that annoying?

-But while you make, I mean, I know people will name who are like, maybe you've heard of them.
+But while you make, I mean, I know people will have a name who are like, maybe you've heard of them,

-who took the money they made and it might not have been hundreds of millions of dollars in fees like leo or or or you know whatever
+who took the money they made, and it might not have been hundreds of millions of dollars in fees, like Leo or

-they capri's because um the uh no but these guys make a lot of money in fees but there's people i know who made less money in fees but they invested that money what do you mean fees like tacking fees your fees
+But these guys make a lot of money in fees, but there's people I know who made less money in fees, but they invested that money.
+What do you mean fees?
+Like in acting fees, your feed.

 No, no, no. He does a lot more than that for $50 million.

 Do you have Tom Cruise?
-I'm just a huge.
-What, Tom's number?
-Yeah.
+I'm just a huge person.
+Do you have Tom's number?
+Yeah, yeah.

 I have a sister's number.
 You have a sister's number.